WHAT DAMAGE CAN A SINKHOLE REALLY DO???

-A common sinkhole misconception is that burying debris during or after construction is illegal.
+A common sinkhole misconception is that burying debris during or after construction by a contractor is illegal.
 As of 1991, Georgia Real Estate laws changed to try to protect the homeowner.
 Buried debris or trash pits, must be disclosed when buying/selling of a home.
-It should be identified on the home's platt as a part of this disclosure.
+It should be identified on the home's plat as a part of this disclosure.
 Homeowners that know they have a sinkhole can also be held at fault if they sale a home and do not disclose it to the new buyers.

 In order to hold the builder responsible for a sinkhole, one must basically have pictures of them dumping the debris or have witnesses that can prove beyond a shadow of a doubt that the builder did this.
 Unfortunately, even if this is proven, builders are given fines up to $1,000.00 and once that is paid, they can continue with business as usually.
 They are also given up to 3 strikes on being turned in too.
 The only options homeowners have is to sue either the builder or previous homeowner for the sinkhole repairs.
 Since there are no sinkhole laws really except the Real Estate Laws for disclosure, most cases fall short and insurance companies will not cover homeowners in the state of Georgia.
 Homeowners, such as yourself, find that the only option they now have is to repair the sinkhole themselves or call an expert sinkhole repair company such as Bailey Construction & Landscape Group, Inc.